Doryanthes excelsa

 Doryanthes excelsa, commonly known as the gymea lily, is a flowering plant in the family Doryanthaceae that is endemic to coastal areas of New South Wales near Sydney.
 It has sword-like leaves more than 1 m long and it grows a flower spike up to 6 m high.
 The apex of the spike bears a large cluster of bright red flowers, each 10 cm across.
-Its common name is derived from the name given to the plant by the indigenous [Dharawal] people.
+Its common name is derived from kai'mia (anglicised as Gymea) in the indigenous Dharawal language.
 The Sydney suburbs of Gymea and Gymea Bay are named after the lily.

 Description

 Gymea lilies have a rosette of large numbers of sword-shaped, strap like leaves 1-2.5 m long and 10 cm wide.
 The leaves are bright green, fibrous and glabrous.

 In winter the flower spike grows from the centre of the rosette until it is up to 6 m high, bearing shorter leaves up to 30 cm long.
 At the top of the spike, a head of flowers 30 cm in diameter develops, each flower being bright red, trumpet-shaped and about 10 cm long.
 The head is surrounded by reddish-brown bracts, sometimes making it difficult to see the flowers from the ground.
 Flowering occurs in spring and is followed by oval-shaped reddish-brown capsules, 7-10 cm long.
 In late summer, the capsule splits open and releases the seeds which are 15-23 mm long.
+The flowers are pollinated by bees and nectar-feeding birds.